-De La Salle College stabbing: Tensions remain high, fears of retaliation
+Video: De La Salle College, Tamaki College stabbing: Tensions remain high, fears of retaliation

 "School is supposed to be a safe place for our children to go and learn," one person said.

-Police investigating the attack on Monday said it was "incredibly fortunate" no one died in the incident.
+Police investigating the attack said it was "incredibly fortunate" no one died in the incident.

 Officers were called to De La Salle College just before 4.30pm on Friday after a large group attacked students coming out of the school gates.